 Jingles phones a friend, Richard Iammarino, to paint the walls at 190.
 He gives Richard creative control, and the guy goes wild.
 Suddenly, Spiritus transforms into pizza heaven.

 Still open ‘til 2am, an hour after the bars close, the business picks up momentum in the wacky 80s.
 Jingles gets married, and skips town a few miles.
 He, his wife Titi, and their oldest son, Gui, move to Truro.

 Spiritus becomes the late-night hangout – a reputation that Jingles and the gang warmly embrace.
 By now, slices are a buck, and the menu has expanded.
 Local art covers the walls.
 Late night crowds flood Commercial Street.

-The 90s bring Jingles and Titi three more kids – all girls (future pizza girls, to be exact.)
-The kiddos grow up slinging slices.
+The late 80s and early 90s bring Jingles and Titi three more kids – all girls (future pizza girls, to be exact.)
+The gals grow up slinging slices.
 Their youngest brother, Thor, is born into the family in 2003.
 Friends, cousins, siblings, aunts and uncles staff the place for decades…

 …yes, decades – almost five so far!